alexjago/nparty/README.md

 ### Data acquisition

-`nparty data -e HTML_FILE` will write an HTML file to the specified location.
+`nparty data examine HTML_FILE` will write an HTML file to the specified location.
 The page contains the latest known links to all the requisite AEC data files.

 You can also automatically download (and, where possible, format-upgrade) all of those files, for 2016 and 2019, to a specified folder location.
-Do this with `nparty data -d DL_FOLDER`.
+Do this with `nparty data download DL_FOLDER`.

 **Please note that the download is a couple of hundred megabytes.** `nparty` is clever enough to read from compressed ZIP files, so there is no need to unzip - save your disk space.
 However, any `.xlsx` files will need to be converted to `.csv`